bigladder/btwxt/docs/methodology.md

 \end{align*}
 $$

-In the cubic case, the `interpolation_coefficents` have the following forms:
+In the cubic case, the `interpolation_coefficients` have the following forms:

 &ensp; &ensp; $C_0=2\mu^3-3\mu^2+1, \quad  C_1=-2\mu^3+3\mu^2$